 - Inclusion of natural environment-focused projects in the International Green Gown Award-winning Sustainability Integration Program for Students (SIPS).

-“Using this as a guide, we seek to ensure our grounds are managed using Integrated Pest Management (IPM) or organic approaches (which is reflected in the points achieved for each category),” said the University’s Chief Sustainability Officer Corey Peterson.
+“Using STARS as a guide, we seek to ensure our grounds are managed using Integrated Pest Management (IPM) or organic approaches” said the University’s Chief Sustainability Officer Corey Peterson.

 “We are currently developing our new Natural Environment Action Plan that will include more specific targets in line with our Nature Positive University pledge.”